Moab at sunset

 Activities: River rafting, early morning/late evening hikes, off-roading, stargazing

 Summer in Moab is for the early birds and night owls.
 While its mid-afternoon sun can be quite hot, Summer is the perfect time for rafting the Colorado River or exploring the area’s many canyons.
 Early morning hikes to Delicate Arch and sunset drives through Canyonlands offer breathtaking views and spectacular colors.
+Evenings in Moab are magical—here are easy night‑friendly ideas.

 Fall in Moab: September to November